 Our Easton DUI Lawyers provide Aggressive DUI Defense in Lehigh County, Monroe County & Northampton County.

-If you or a loved one has been charged with a DUI in the Lehigh Valley, your freedom, your license, your livelihood and your reputation are all at stake.
+If you or a loved one has been charged with a DUI in Northampton County or Lehigh County, your freedom, your license, your livelihood and your reputation are all at stake.
 Pennsylvania DUI Penalties can be quite harsh but our experienced Easton DUI attorneys can help.
 Our Easton DUI Lawyers have beat DUI cases in the Northampton County and Lehigh County.
-The DUI Lawyers in our Lehigh Valley DUI Defense Firm have saved our clients from decades of jail time as well as decades of license suspensions.
+The DUI Lawyers in our Lehigh Valley, Pennsylvania, DUI Defense Firm have saved our clients from decades of jail time as well as decades of license suspensions.

 In Pennsylvania, the penalties associated with a drunk driving arrest will vary based upon your blood alcohol level (BAC) and whether you have had any previous DUI convictions or ARD usages.
 Almost all driving under the influence offenses carry a mandatory minimum prison sentence and license suspension.
-An experienced Lehigh Valley DUI Lawyer can help avoid the mandatory DUI penalties in most cases, even when we cannot outright have the DUI charges dismissed.
+An experienced Northampton County or Lehigh County DUI Lawyer can help avoid the mandatory DUI penalties in most cases, even when we cannot outright have the DUI charges dismissed.

 The earlier we become involved in a Northampton County or Lehigh County DUI case the better the outcome we can achieve for our clients.
 Our Easton DUI Lawyers have had a Northampton County client call us immediately after a Bethlehem DUI arrest and, through their quick actions, and our quick response, our Easton DUI Lawyers were able to have the DUI charges dismissed.
-We are the only Lehigh Valley DUI Lawyers to successfully have a Northampton County DUI case dismissed based upon early intervention by our DUI Lawyers and independent blood test results.
+We are the only Northampton County DUI Lawyers to successfully have a Northampton County DUI case dismissed based upon early intervention by our DUI Lawyers and independent blood test results.